 Apple TV mirroring from staff MacBook Airs can drop the mirroring session when the machine runs out of memory.
-The more programs that are open at once, the more memory that is consumed on the machine.
-Google Chrome is actually one of the biggest memory hogs.
-For every tab that you have opened in Google Chrome, a new system process for Google Chrome is started which consumes additional memory.
-Any other app you have open (iMovie, GarageBand, etc..) will add on to the memory utilization that is already being heavily consumed by Google Chrome.
+The more programs that are open at once, the more memory is consumed on the machine.
 Once the system reaches a threshold of high memory usage, the OS will start to terminate processes that are not "mission critical" for the system to continue to run.
 One of the processes that can be terminated is Airplay.
-So when the system runs out of memory, Airplay mirroring is one of the services that are shut down.
+So when the system runs out of memory, Airplay mirroring is one of the services that is shut down.

-The best baseline preparedness you can take for Airplay mirroring is to quit everything that you will not be displaying for others.
-If you are to be showing a YouTube video, quit every other application you have running, as well as every tab (except YouTube), you have open in your web browser.
+The best baseline preparedness measure you can take for Airplay mirroring is to quit everything that you will not be displaying for others.
+If you are going to show a YouTube video, quit every other application you have running, as well as every tab (except YouTube), you have open in your web browser.
 This way you can be sure that there is enough system memory available for the Airplay mirroring session.

 Basic Guidelines for Airplay Mirroring from a MacBook Air: